Faculty Salary Rates:

 Dickinson has special discounted room rates at the Comfort Suites Hotel in downtown Carlisle.
-The current per night rate from January 2015 is: $106 per night + tax; ($110 per night + tax June-July).
+Current estimate is: $106 per night + tax; ($110 per night + tax June-July).
 Contact the hotel for current rate.

 Order code/ID for Dickinson: "L-Univ"

-Facilities and Administrative (F&A)/Indirect Cost Rates: (see detail on rates)
+Facilities and Administrative (F&A)/Indirect Cost Rates: (download the current DHHS Agreement)

-The College's current federal Facilities and Administrative (F&A) recovery rate - formerly known as indirect cost rate - was negotiated with the Department of Health and Human Services (DHHS), was approved December 10, 2014 and are valid through June 30, 2018 (provisionally valid between 6/30/2018 and 6/30/2020) *This rate has rarely been used in cases where the bulk of the research is undertaken off-campus.
-This rate absolutely MUST be approved in advance by the Dean of Academic Affairs and Vice President of Financial Operations.
+The College’s current federal Facilities and Administrative (F&A) recovery rates - formerly known as indirect cost rates - were negotiated with the Department of Health and Human Services (DHHS) and are valid through June 30, 2027 *This rate has rarely been used in cases where the bulk of the research is undertaken off campus.
+This rate must be approved in advance by the Dean of Academic Affairs and Vice President of Financial Operations.
 No exceptions.